kevin-wijaya/CIFAR10-Preprocessing-Analysis/README.md

 # CIFAR10-Preprocessing-Analysis

-This project focuses on analyzing the effects of image data preprocessing techniques on accuracy results using the CIFAR-10 dataset with a CNN (Convolutional Neural Network) architecture.
+This project aims to analyze how preprocessing techniques applied to image data can affect the accuracy results.
+It focuses specifically on using the CIFAR-10 dataset and a CNN architecture (Convolutional Neural Network).
+By examining different preprocessing methods, the project seeks to understand their impact on the performance of the CNN model in classifying images.

 ![CIFAR10](https://github.com/kevin-wijaya/CIFAR10-Preprocessing-Analysis/blob/main/image.png)